xrick/open-notebook/README.md

 ## 🚀 New Features

+### v0.0.10 - Gemini podcast model

+- Added the Gemini model for generating much more fluid and engaging podcasts

 ### v0.0.9 - Ask your Documents and Citations  ❓

 - Ask questions about your documents and get answers with citations